Chapter 9:

 ‘Do you want a story?’
 I asked.

 They nodded.
 So I opened a picture book and began reading aloud, pacing the voices, adding silly sound effects.
 Children giggled.
 Adults smiled weakly.
 The atmospheresoftened.
+I started singing some of the story book words into a song without thinking much of it.

 In the middle of my singing, a warm chord harmonized and flowed through the gymnasium.
 I looked up to see Caleb stood behind me with a guitar in hand.
 His eyes were gentle, as usual.
-His smile was soft but steady.
-He looked like he was also sad for the general situation but was just doing the best he could.
-I couldn’t shoo him.
-Well, not in front of the kids anyways.
+His smile was soft but something about his energy felt steady.

 He strummed again.
 I was speechless.
 He matched my song with perfect pitch and timing.
 We were singing together before I knew it.
 No rehearsals, just straight into a duet.
 I led the melody.
 He wove harmonies under it, lifting it like a supporting hand.